microsoft/nni/docs/en_US/NAS/ModelEvaluators.rst

 Usage of Model Evaluator
 ------------------------

 In multi-trial NAS, a sampled model should be able to be executed on a remote machine or a training platform (e.g., AzureML, OpenPAI).
 Thus, both the model and its model evaluator should be correctly serialized.
-To make NNI correctly serialize model evaluator, users should apply ``serialize`` on some of their functions and objects
+To make NNI correctly serialize model evaluator, users should apply ``serialize`` on some of their functions and objects.

 .. _serializer: